Stable Outside, Fragile Inside?

-- Edited by Emilian Kavalski, University of Western Sydney, Australia
+- Edited by Emilian Kavalski, Australian Catholic University (Sydney), Australia

 This timely volume analyzes the quality of statehood in the region by assessing the complex dynamics of Central Asian state-making and focusing on the simultaneous patterns of socialization and internalization in the region.
 It straddles four different bodies of literature and addresses the systematic lacunae in all of them to investigate the localization effects of Russia, China, the EU and NATO on forms of post-Soviet statehood in Central Asia – placing Central Asia in the study and practice of world politics.